Frequently (& Not-So-Frequently) Asked Questions

 What order should I read the books in?

-Reading Orders and Guides
+Reading Orders and Guides at michellepillow.com/reading-order-booklist/.

-The use of “Magick” & “Warlocks”
+The use of “Magick” and “Warlocks” (a note from the author)

-People know magic is fake—card tricks and illusions, magicians and entertainers.
+People know magic is fake: card tricks and illusions, magicians and entertainers.
 But there is an older magick, a powerful force hidden from modern eyes, buried in folklore and myths, remembered by the few who practice the old ways and respect the lessons of past generations.

 The term “warlock” is a variation on the Old English word waerloga, primarily used by the Scots.
-It meant traitor, monster or deceiver.
+It meant traitor, monster, or deceiver.
 The MacGregor Clan does not agree with how history has labeled their kind.
-To them, warlock means magick, family and immortality.
+To them, warlock means magick, family, and immortality.
 This book is not meant to be a portrayal of modern-day witches or those who have such beliefs.
 The MacGregors are a magickal class all their own.

 As with all my books, this is pure fantasy.
 In real life, please always practice safe sex and magic.